sjauquet/YAPUSS/README.md

-								& check if getsnapshot failed, and then reset SID to get a new one & cleaned up the code v16.2 by Jojo (23/09/2018)	:	rename SessionFile.txt to SSS_Get.session v16.3 by Seb (23/09/2018)	:	cleared bug not showing snapshots when in debug mode. cleaning the code. v17 beta by Jojo (23/09/2018:	:	work in progress to add save snapshots with history v17.1 beta by Seb (24/09/2018)	:	Added status images sent to client when no image is available on SS
+								& check if getsnapshot failed, and then reset SID to get a new one & cleaned up the code v16.2 by Jojo (23/09/2018)	:	rename SessionFile.txt to SSS_Get.session v16.3 by Seb (23/09/2018)	:	clear bug not showing snapshots when in debug mode. cleaning the code. v17.0b by Jojo (23/09/2018)	:	work in progress to add save snapshots with history v17.1b by Seb (24/09/2018)	:	Add status images sent to client when no image is available on SS v18 by Jojo (04/10/2018)	:	review/optimize code
+								& review/standadize actions
+								& review documentation
+								& add parameter debug=1
+								& add autorefresh (via .ini file ( v >= 3.0) or via parameter)

 # ToDo:
  - accept array of cameras form url arguments